JoshuaWoodbridge/dennis-site/content/posts/EndlessJigsaw.md

 tags = ["Poem"]
 +++

-He lays himself out on the kitchen floor,
+He lays himself out on the kitchen floor, <br>
-Looking over old history,
+Looking over old history, <br>
-He looks different each time,
+He looks different each time, <br>
 How different is he really?

-There’s pieces missing he realises,
+There’s pieces missing he realises, <br>
-And yet no gaps left to fill,
+And yet no gaps left to fill, <br>
-What could he be missing,
+What could he be missing, <br>
 What did he choose to kill?

-He seems so much bigger now,
+He seems so much bigger now, <br>
-Across the floor, his pieces sprawl,
+Across the floor, his pieces sprawl, <br>
-Where did the new ones come from,
+Where did the new ones come from, <br>
 Was he really ever that small?

-Day upon day, year upon year,
+Day upon day, year upon year, <br>
-He’s never the same as he was before,
+He’s never the same as he was before, <br>
-How long until he can no longer fit,
+How long until he can no longer fit, <br>
 On the kitchen floor?